pajicf/token-price-oracle/.github/pull_request_template.md

+# What does this PR resolve? 🚀
+- Example 1
+- Example 2

+# Details 📝
+Details about the resolved issues or added features...

 # Checklist ✅
 - [ ] I've read **Contributions** section in the [README.md](https://github.com/pajicf/token-price-oracle/blob/main/README.md#contributions) document
 - [ ] I have merged the main branch into my branch and resolved all conflicts